Diabetes, more specifically Type II diabetes, is on the rise in the United States.

-I found out about this tip from a friend of whose The Former Wife developed Type I diabetes as an adult.
-Though diabetes ran in her family, an active lifestyle and a sensible diet throughout most of her life apparently kept disease at bay well in adulthood.
+I found out about this tip from a friend of whose someone developed Type I diabetes as an adult.
+Though diabetes ran in her family, an active lifestyle and a sensible diet throughout most of her life apparently kept the disease at bay well in adulthood.

 For campers or backpackers, these containers can hold matches, a small sewing kit, fish hooks, condiments such as salt and pepper…and the myriad other items the old 35mm containers were used for when spending time outside.
 But, these glucose test strip containers are better for the reasons noted above.